Today I take a break from the typical fun feline frolicking as I stand in solidarity with my daddy.

 He was mourning the country he knew as a youth—and wondered where the old-fashioned moral standards he knew as a pastor’s son growing up more than 20 years ago have gone.
 He wondered what our country will be like as his soon-to-be-born grand daughter comes of age.

 He wondered if he was asked to serve today, what ideals would he be fighting for?
-Would he, if serving today, be able to express His love for Jesus Christ without being told he was offending someone, or being asked to keep his faith separate from the front lines?
+Would he, if serving today, be able to express his love for Jesus Christ without being told he was offending someone or being asked to keep his faith separate from the front lines?

 Difficult questions indeed.
 And ones that our veterans and active military face each day.
-I am just a cat, but I empathize with my owners.
+I am just a cat, but I empathize with my daddy.
 So, I stare in awe of this flag and these army men—and we—in this family—offer our prayers and deep felt gratitude.